Art news stories online and in print. Most will be local. Some won't be.

-First Steps: City of North Las Vegas staffers formed an arts steering committee and made their presentation last week.
+First Steps: The City of North Las Vegas formed an arts steering committee and made their first presentation last week.
 So far, so good.
-“City Council will consider the recommendations at the 2nd meeting in June,” e-mailed Rick Damian, the community services analyst for North Las Vegas helping to arts programming get rolling in North Las Vegas.
+“City Council will consider the recommendations at the 2nd meeting in June,” e-mailed Rick Damian, the community services analyst for North Las Vegas helping arts programming get rolling in North Las Vegas.

-Reflection: Vegas Weekly “Arts Issue” is on the streets and one topic is the city’s image.
+Reflection: Vegas Weekly “Arts Issue” is out and one topic is the city’s image.
 “Discussions abound of unhinged capitalism, human arrogance, superficiality and philistinism.
 Artists, too, explore these concepts,” writes Kristin Petersen in her profile of artists Erin Stellmon, Justin Favela, Mark Brandvik and David Sanchez Burr.
 Vegas Weekly

 Reviews: Elizabeth Blau brings “Changing Landscapes” to Brett Wesley Gallery.
 “Seeking Silence” at CSN Fine Arts Gallery.

-Hey Nice Lady: 200 photographs taken by Jerry Lewis from the 1950s through 1970s will be exhibited at the UNLV Barrick.
+Hey Nice Lady: 200 photographs taken by Jerry Lewis from the 1950s through 1970s will be exhibited at the UNLV Barrick Musuem.
 It opens May 15.
-Michele C. Quinn is the curator.
-Vegas Seven
+Michele C. Quinn is the curator I Vegas Seven

 Land o' Brand: Global branding experts place Las Vegas in the top ten, a surprise to the same branding experts who compiled it.

-Transforming Town: FoxNews on how Vegas adds culture through their museums.
+Transforming Town: FoxNews on how Vegas is adding culture through their museums.

-Transforming in Progress: Melanie Coffee talks up the Modern Contemporary Art Museum.
-UNLV Rebel Yell.
+Transforming in Progress: Melanie Coffee talks up the Modern Contemporary Art Museum I UNLV Rebel Yell.

-Original Mural Work: Oldest petroglyphs in North America are on the Pyramid Lake Paiute Indian Reservation, north of Reno.
+Original Mural Work: The oldest petroglyphs in North America are on the Pyramid Lake Paiute Indian Reservation, north of Reno.
 “We know the people who created them were sophisticated craftsmen based on their basketry and projectile points.
-The petroglyphs reinforce the conclusion that these were pretty well-developed, advanced people in North America 13,000 years ago,” said Larry Benson of the University of Colorado, Boulder.
-R-J
+The petroglyphs reinforce the conclusion that these were pretty well-developed, advanced people in North America 13,000 years ago,” said Larry Benson of the University of Colorado, Boulder I R-J